Leonard Aamodt, MD, FACOG

 Marty Jones, MS, CNM

 Marty is originally from Harrisonburg.
 She came back to the Valley in 1994, bringing nurse-midwifery care to this community.
-She graduated from the University of Minnesota in 1986 with a MS degree and was certified as a CNM that year.
+She graduated from the University of Minnesota in 1986 with an MS degree and was certified as a CNM that year.

-Marty places a high value building relationships with women over a long period of time.
+Marty places a high-value building relationships with women over a long period of time.

 Barbara Kirkland, MS, CNM

 Barbara Kirkland grew up in White Plains, NY.
 She came to Harrisonburg in 1997 from Woodstock, VA.
 She introduced nurse-midwifery care to the Valley in 1988 and practiced in Shenandoah County for 8 years.
 Barbara received her MS degree from Georgetown University in 1988.
+She enjoys traveling to visit her 4 children and 8 grandchildren who live in Montana, Georgia, Michigan and New York.

 Barbara especially enjoys adolescent gynecological care and care of the perimenopausal woman.

-Donna Schminkey, MPH, MS, CNM
+Donna Schminkey, PhD, MPH, CNM

 Donna Schminkey, a native of Virginia joined our practice in 2000.
 She obtained Master’s degrees in both Public Health and Nurse-Midwifery from Emory University in 1993.
 She practiced Nurse-Midwifery in North Carolina and Georgia until 1999.
+In 2014, she received a PhD in Nursing from University of Virginia, and is currently on faculty there involved in research in women’s health, intimate partner violence, epigenetics and pregnancy.
+In her spare time, Donna attends rock concerts, the ballet, and occasionally has been seen performing with street bands.

 Donna is particularly interested in infertility evaluation and treatment, sexual health issues, evaluating recurrent gynecological infections, bleeding changes and other gynecological problems.
 Donna is committed to providing quality nurse-midwifery care for all women in our community.